oracle-livelabs/oci/oci-landing-zones/baseline/baseline.md

 region=us-phoenix-1 #or desired region key_file=<path to your private keyfile> # TODO
 ```
+1) Download the application files from the [oelz_github](https://github.com/oracle-quickstart/oci-landing-zones/tree/master).
 ## Region
 The OELZ should be deployed to the tenancy's Home Region.